Om-Kulkarni/Franka_ROS_Setup/README.md

 2. **Desk Interface Access**
    - Open a web browser
    - Navigate to the Franka desk interface: `http://172.16.0.2`
+   - You will need your Franka Desk Interface username and password to log in
+   - Contact your system administrator or refer to your robot's documentation for the credentials
    - If needed, consult your robot's configuration documentation for the exact IP

 ### 4. Enable FCI (Franka Control Interface)